The Denver Elections Division is a division of the Office of the Clerk and Recorder; an independent agency of the City and County of Denver.

 Jocelyn came to elections administration with over ten years of experience in the fields of government, politics, and education.
 She spent over three years working in Washington, DC as a legislative aid in the U.S. Senate and as a staffer in the White House, and she worked as a top aid on a national presidential campaign.
 She earned a Master’s Degree in Secondary Education from the University of Cincinnati and taught U.S. and World History.
 She also holds a Bachelor of Arts in Political Science with Honors from DePaul University in Chicago.

 The Operations Department provides voting operational support, ballot production, voting site management, election supply and equipment management, election technology coordination including the development of database applications that support election functions, voting system management, security system administration, address library maintenance, internal election management systems and logistical field support.
 The Operations Department is also responsible for the preparation of standard and customized reports and maps, and tabulation and compilation of election results.

 The Administration Department provides records management, project management, purchasing and budget coordination, administrative and operative support, facility coordination, campaign finance management, graphic design, training coordination, and election judge coordination including recruitment, on-boarding, and off-boarding processes.

-The Communications Department provides media relations, community outreach, candidate and campaign relations, legislation coordination, website coordination, and strategic public information support for elections.
+The Communications Department provides media relations, community outreach, candidate and campaign relations, legislation coordination, website and social media coordination, and provides strategic public information support for elections.